GSSBMW/Recorder/README.md

 Recorder
 ========

-Recorder and write data to file in specified duration.
+Recorder and write data to .wav file in specified duration.